jishaps/Snowflake-pro/README.md

 What will happen if a policy is assigned to a user who is already signed in?The user can't do anything else until signed in and signed back in again.
 Search optimization is a Database-level property applied to all the tables within the database with supported data types.
 (True/False)false
 When deciding whether to suspend a warehouse or leave it running, what should you consider?Consider the trade-off between saving credits by suspending the warehouse versus maintaining the cache of data from the previous queries to help with performance.
+Snowflake supports _______REST API for unstructured data Fail-safe helps access historical data after the Time Travel retention period has ended.
+(True/False)False Snowflake prunes micro-partitions based on a predicate with a subquery, even if the subquery result is constant.
+(TRUE/FALSE) false
+Which Snowsight interface does help in setting up Multi-factor authentication (MFA)? user menu interface A Directory table is a separate database object that stores a catalog of staged files in cloud storage.
+(True/False)false